-The input current to the step-down converter is discontinuous, requiring a capacitor to supply the AC current while maintaining the DC-input voltage.
-Ceramic capacitors are recommended for high performance.
-Place the input capacitors as close to the IN pin as possible.
+The input current to the step-down converter is discontinuous, and Therefore requires a capacitor to supply the AC current to the step-down converter while maintaining the DC input voltage.
+Ceramic capacitors are recommended for best performance.
+Be sure to place the input capacitors as close to the IN pin as possible.

 The capacitance varies significantly with temperature.
-Capacitors with X5R and X7R ceramic dielectrics are fairly stable over temperature fluctuations.
+Capacitors with X5R and X7R ceramic dielectrics are are fairly stable over temperature fluctuations.

-The capacitors must have a ripple-current rating greater than the converter's maximum inputripple current.
-The input-ripple current can be estimated as follows:
+The capacitors must also have a ripple-current rating greater than the converter's maximum input-ripple current.
+The input ripple current can be estimated as follows: